Frequently Asked Questions

 Each student has 3 or 4 classes daily.
 Parents attend lessons with their children.
 Drop-in fiddling classes are offered most hours with no additional cost.
 There are optional student recitals and parent discussion panels most afternoons.
 There is an activity or performance each evening at 7:00.

 A highlight of the Suzuki Family Camp is the Art Barn, where different art projects can be created morning and afternoon.
-There are pools, recreational fields, a large basketball court, gaga ball pits, volley ball nets, and picnic/campfire areas throughout the campus.
+There are pools, recreational fields, a large basketball court, gaga ball pits, volleyball nets, and picnic/campfire areas throughout the campus.
 Swimming, soccer games, and parent led activities round-out most days.
 Fishing from the shore of Little Blue Lake is allowed.
 Parents may register for piano lessons or attend a parent orchestra session.
+Activities and capacities will be adjusted in order to accommodate COVID-19 restrictions.

 The best option for students who currently study two different instruments is to register for two sessions.